divineniiquaye/pho-monorepo/packages/bottom-sheet/README.md

 ## Usage

 `SheetManager` is great because it helps you save lots of development time.
-One great feature is that you can reuse the same ActionSheet in the app and don't have to create or define it in multiple places.
-Another is that you don't have to write boilerplate for every ActionSheet component.
+One great feature is that you can reuse the same modal sheet in the app and don't have to create or define it in multiple places.
+Another is that you don't have to write boilerplate for every component.
 Everything just works.

 Import `BottomSheet`.